Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

   <script>renderMplExport("fig02", "{{ site.baseurl }}/assets/fig_json/fig02.json");</script>
 </div>

-<h3>Conclusion</h3>
 <p>
 For short-run policy analysis, the Federal Funds Rate is informative.
-For longer-horizon equity and sector analysis, the 10-year Treasury yield is a more appropriate measure, as it embeds expectations )and filters out short-term policy noise.
+For longer-horizon equity and sector analysis, the 10-year Treasury yield is a more appropriate measure, as it captures expectations and filters out short-term policy noise, better miroring the broader economic climate perceived by investors.
 </p>